-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2018.
-We interviewed 6 000 randomly selected adults.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2018.
+We interviewed 6 000 randomly selected adults for the survey.
 Their voices represent the justice needs and experiences of millions of Moroccans.

-Below you will find the story of the justice problems in the everyday life of people in Morocco.
-People told us how the problems affect them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.
+Below you can explore the story of the justice problems in the everyday life of people in Morocco using interactive charts.
+People told us how the problems affect them, what they do to resolve those problems and how they experienced the formal and informal justice system.

 This is the justice story as the people in Morocco encounter and feel it.